jainnidhi/passion-lite/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Passion is a beautiful, easy to use, mobile responsive, one page, multipurpose theme with WooCommerce support.
-You can either use it as a one page theme or a standard theme.
+Passion is a beautiful, easy to use, mobile responsive, multipurpose theme with WooCommerce support, custom portfolio and team members post types.
 It comes with unique one click installation and live cusotmization features which makes it easy to use and setup for all kind of users.
 Multiple color schemes and beautiful typography make it a perfect fit for all kind of websites.
+Display featured posts, portfolio items and team members on the home page.
+Passion theme also comes with call to action areas and featured sections for home page.
+It's perfect for building your next business website with minimum efforts.

 == Description ==

-Passion is a beautiful, easy to use, mobile responsive, one page, multipurpose theme.
+Passion is a beautiful, easy to use, mobile responsive, multipurpose theme.
-You can either use it as a one page theme or a standard theme.
 It comes with unique one click installation and live cusotmization features which makes it easy to use and setup for all kind of users.
-Multiple color schemes and beautiful typography will make it a perfect fit for all kind of websites.
+Multiple color schemes and beautiful typography make it a perfect fit for all kind of websites.
+Display featured posts, portfolio items and team members on the home page.
+Passion theme also comes with call to action areas and featured sections for home page.
+It's perfect for building your next business website with minimum efforts.
-Built in social media icons and top header contact details are good for online presence and providing quick contact access to visitors.
+Built in social media icons, home page contact details section, call to action areas, testimonial slider and lot more!
 Support for WooCommerce makes provides seamless integration and functionality with the powerful e-commerce plugin.

 The main navigation uses the standard WordPress menu.
-Support for dropdown menus is inluded by default.
+Support for dropdown menus is included by default.

-You can also switch betwee a one-page navigation and standard navigation.

 Post Formats